How to Develop Cloud Backup and Data Loss Protection Strategy

 One common theme with the ransomware incident response plan is that it requires many manual tasks and steps.
 Unfortunately, there are just several tasks that require manual efforts with traditional infrastructure housed on-premises.
 However, even with cloud SaaS environments, organizations can be challenged to stop, clean up, and recover from ransomware effectively.

 SpinOne – Automated cloud SaaS backups and ransomware protection

-SpinOne is a cloud SaaS data protection and cybersecurity solution leveraging artificial intelligence (AI) and machine learning (ML) capabilities to automate and streamline cloud SaaS backups and cybersecurity in the cloud.
+SpinOne is a cloud SaaS data protection and cloud security solution leveraging artificial intelligence (AI) and machine learning (ML) capabilities to automate and streamline cloud SaaS backups and cybersecurity in the cloud.
 SpinOne offers enterprise-grade cloud-to-cloud backups allowing organizations to protect their critical data effectively.
 What’s more, SpinOne enables businesses to choose which cloud they want to use to store their cloud SaaS backups.

 Note the following capabilities:

 - Multiple storage locations (AWS, GCP, Azure, custom)

 - 99.9% accurate granular recovery